FZJ-JSC/JUBE/docs/advanced.rst

 * A mostly generic platform include file which contain benchmark independent but platform specific data (this can be created once and placed somewhere central on the system, it can be easily accessed using the ``JUBE_INCLUDE_PATH`` environment variable.
 * A platform specific and benchmark specific include file which must be placed in a unique directory to allow inlcude-path usage

+Inside the ``platform`` directory you will find some example benchmark independet platform configuration files for the supercomputers at
+Forschungszentrum Jülich.

 To avoid writting of long include-pathes every time you run a platform independent benchmark you can store the include-path inside your input file.
 This can be mixed using the tagging-feature: